seothemes/child-theme-library/README.md

 ## Description

 The main purpose of the Child Theme Library is to provide a shareable codebase for commercial Genesis child themes.
 This is achieved by using configuration-based architecture to separate the theme's reusable logic from it's configuration.
 Using this approach, we are able to use a single codebase which can be heavily customized by passing in different configs.
 This project is inspired by the [Genesis Theme Toolkit](https://github.com/gamajo/genesis-theme-toolkit) by Gary Jones, but contains additional functionality specific to commercial themes, including support for older versions of PHP.
+See the [Genesis Starter Theme](https://github.com/seothemes/genesis-starter-theme) as an example.

 ## Requirements